 What Is Final Expense Insurance (And How It Works for Seniors)

-But many seniors are not fully clear on how it works, or when it actually makes sense.
+But many seniors aren't fully clear on how it works, or when it actually makes sense.

 Final expense insurance is typically used for: